bluesky-social/atproto-website/content/guides/lexicon.md

 tldr:
  - Lexicon is a global schema system
  - It uses reverse-DNS names like "com.example.ping()"
- - The definitions are mainly JSON-Schema documents
+ - The definitions are JSON documents, similar to JSON-Schema
  - It's currently used for RPC methods and repo records
 ---

 # Intro to Lexicon

 Lexicon is a schema system used to define RPC methods and record types.
-Every Lexicon schema is written in JSON and uses [JSON-Schema](https://json-schema.org/) to define constraints.
+Every Lexicon schema is written in JSON, in a format similar to [JSON-Schema](https://json-schema.org/) for defining constraints.

 The schemas are identified using [NSIDs](/specs/nsid) which are a reverse-DNS format.
 Here are some example methods: